ossia/score-docs/docs/reference-manual/processes/library/pattern-applier.md

 ![Pattern Applier]({{ site.img }}/reference/processes/pattern-applier.png "Pattern Applier")

-Given an input list, this applies each element of a list to the individual addresses matching an address pattern.
+Given an input list, this applies each element of a list to the individual addresses matching an [[Pattern matching|address pattern]] expression.

 For instance, given the list: